avneets2103/SIH_INTERNAL_Round_2_HackSmiths/code/Readme.md

    python3 app.py
    ```

-   The server will run on port 5000 by default.
+   The python server will run on port 5000.

 ### API Endpoints